d2s/Documentation/_posts/2018-04-10-Changelog.md

 ---
 I am using the application on a daily basis and it evolves during my own use.
 Suggestions for new *features*, *enhancements* and *bug reports* are more than welcome.
 Please add an [Issue](https://github.com/rsyncOSX/RsyncOSX/issues) regarding any requests or bugs.

+The apps are signed with my Apple ID developer certificate and [notarized](https://support.apple.com/en-us/HT202491) by Apple.

 ## Version 5.5.5

 Relased 22 Oct 2018.